Yijia-Xiao/Yijia-Xiao.github.io/_pages/about.md

   - Detect diseases from clinical samples (protein/scRNA) of patients.

-I am interested in using the following approaches.
+I am interested in using the following perspective to address problems.
-- **Pre-train**: bridge the gap between `massive unlabeled` and `limited labeled` data.
+- **Universal**: *Pre-training* extracts universal representation, bridging the gap between `massive unlabeled` and `limited labeled` data.
 - **Interdisciplinary**: with biology, neuroscience, etc.
   - Use AI to model *co-evolution* information (inspired by *biology*).
   - How can AI learn like a human (inspired by *cognition* process).